top of page

 Unlike domestic animal cases where abuse is more common, I have found that most people care about wildlife and want to help.
 But infrequently, animals do arrive that have been deliberately targeted by people.
 Unfortunately, that was the case for a young, large, brown bat who we call Spiros.

 In early August, we received a call about a bat who was found at the base of a tree.
 Bats can be found on trees and often are perched there waiting for the sun to set before they delight in a night of feasting on mosquitos.
 A bat face down in the grass at the bottom of a tree trunk, however, may suggest a problem.
 This was the case for Spiros.
-The kind gentleman who brought him to us found him abandoned at the base of a tree after being intentionally thrown into a bucket of carpenter’s glue (I’ll provide more details on this in Part 2).
+The kind gentleman who brought him to us found him abandoned at the base of a tree after being intentionally thrown into a bucket of carpenter’s glue (I’ll provide more details on this in Part II).

 Some people fear bats, and sometimes there are understandable reasons for this.
 But so much fear and hysteria has bloomed around the culture of bats that they are now unfairly demonized.
 For example, it is true that bats can carry rabies.
 However, the incidence of people contracting rabies from a bat is very, very small.
 In fact, even in regions where rabies is endemic, it is estimated that less than 1% of bats are infected with rabies.
 Proper precautions and standardized safety protocols fortified with scientific fact (rather than panic, superstition or misinformation) should always guide our decisions and behaviors.